beothorn/automataCraft/README.md

 - An automata block
 - A termination block
 - An air placeholder block
+- A water placeholder block
+- A magma placeholder block
 - A automata placeholder block

 To use it add a terminator block, a 3x3 block construction for the match blocks,